GiedriusPR/ManoEshopas/README.md

 Some of the main features of My E-Shop include:

 - User authentication (login, logout, and register functionality)
-- User profiles with profile picture support
+- User profiles with profile picture
 - Browsing products by category
 - Featured products on the homepage
 - Shopping cart functionality